LOCAL KĀNEʻOHE GIRL

 After graduating with her Master’s degree, she worked professionally at the University of Hawaiʻi at Mānoa as both a faculty member in student affairs and as a student services specialist for the College of Tropical Agriculture and Human Resources (CTAHR).
 As a faculty member, she taught leadership development courses, mentored students and coordinated UH’s New Student Programs, orienting over 2,000 students and parents/family members each year.
 She was also responsible for CTAHR’s academic advising, scholarships, recruitment, and co-curricular activities.
 All of these experiences at the University have provided her with opportunities to develop and strengthen her leadership skills, work effectively with diverse groups, and achieve tangible solutions to problems.

-She has had experience working at the State Legislature as the Office Manager to Representative Aaron Ling Johanson, who serves as the Chair of the Labor and Public Employment Committee.
-Lisa has first-hand experience in the legislative process, as well as working effectively with colleagues, organizations and constituents.
+Prior to serving as a State Representative, Lisa worked as the Office Manager to Representative Aaron Ling Johanson, who serves as the Chair of the Labor and Public Employment Committee.